 In addition, we believe we will experience seasonality.
 Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and internet usage and seasonal purchasing cycles of many advertisers.
 Our experience has shown that during the spring and summer months, mobile and Internet usage is lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our call advertising customers.
 The extent to which usage and call volume may decrease during these off-peak periods is difficult to predict.
 Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and results and in turn the market price of our securities.
-In the first quarter of the calendar year, this trend generally reverses with increased mobile and internet usage and often new budgets at the beginning of the year for many of our customers with fiscal years ending December 31.
-The seasonal purchasing cycles of some customers in certain industries may also be higher in the first half versus the latter half of the calendar year.
-Additionally, the current business environment has generally resulted in advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.
+Historically, we have seen in the first quarter of the calendar year, this trend generally reversing with increased mobile and internet usage and often new budgets at the beginning of the year for many of our customers with fiscal years ending December 31.
+However, there can be no assurances such seasonal trends will consistently repeat each year.
+The current business environment and our industry has generally both resulted in, and we may continue to see, many advertisers and reseller partners reducing advertising and marketing services budgets or adjusting such budgets throughout the year, changing marketing strategies or agency affiliations, or advertisers being acquired by parent companies with alternative media initiatives, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.